Gulval: Local government and village amenities

 For purposes of local government Gulval is included in the civil parish of Penzance and has its own single member ward on Penzance town council.
 The principal local authority in the area is Cornwall Council.
 Elections to Cornwall Council are by way of a three-member Penzance electoral division.

 Gulval is home to a post office and general store, a public house and a primary school that houses 144 pupils.

+In 1931 the parish had a population of 1292.
+On 1 April 1934 the parish was abolished and merged with Penzance, Madron and Ludgvan.

 Transport

 The A30 runs to the south of Gulval Churchtown between Long Rock and Penzance.
 The main bus route through Gulval is number 16.

 Penzance itself has more transport links, including a railway station.

 Sport and recreation

 Gulval has two football teams competing in the Trelawny League and two cricket teams competing in the Cornwall Cricket League.
 The Old Inn – a pub in Gulval Churchtown – was given to the Coldstream Guards Association in memory of Capt Michael Lempriere Bolitho and renamed "The Coldstreamer" (Capt Bolitho was killed on HMS Walney, a Royal Navy ship; her task was to crash through the boom at the entrance to Oran Harbour in Operation Torch on 8 November 1942).

 The local community radio station is Coast FM (formerly Penwith Radio), which broadcasts on 96.5 and 97.2 FM.